-- Bachelor of Social Work degree completed within the past five years from a baccalaureate social work program accredited by the Council on Social Work Education, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.
+- Bachelor of Social Work (BSW) completed within the past five years from a baccalaureate social work program accredited by the Council on Social Work Education, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.

-- 3.50 GPA in BSW program core courses (course work in human behavior, policy, research, practice, and practicum).
+- 3.50 GPA in BSW core courses (course work in human behavior, policy, research, practice, and practicum).

 - Grade of “A” or equivalent in each field placement course.

-To maintain satisfactory progress toward the degree, a student in the MSW program is expected to achieve a GPA of 3.00 or better on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
-Students must earn a grade of B or better in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646 and SWK A647.
+To maintain satisfactory progress toward the degree, a student in the MSW is expected to achieve a GPA of 3.00 or better on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
+Students must earn a minimum grade of B in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646 and SWK A647.